Youth Development Director

 • Master's degree in a relevant field

-• Background coaching athletics, leading wilderness or experiential education programs, managing camps, or directing youth initiatives at a scale requiring cohort management and outcome tracking
+• Background coaching athletics, directing wilderness or experiential programs, managing camps, or overseeing youth programs with measurable cohort-level outcomes

-• Transitioned out of classroom teaching to develop or lead programs in a different capacity: EdTech, tutoring services, youth-focused nonprofits, or school intervention initiatives
+• Transitioned out of classroom teaching to lead or build programs in EdTech, tutoring, youth-focused nonprofits, or school support teams

-• Conviction that conventional education systems are inadequate and personal commitment to reforming them
+• Conviction that traditional education systems are failing and a personal commitment to reimagining them

 Meet a successful candidate